hegone/dst-quicknotes/README.md

 **Mod Description (Steam Workshop Prompt):**

-🎒 **Tired of forgetting important things while exploring the Constant?**
+🎒 **Need a place to jot down important things while exploring the Constant?**
 📓 Introducing **QuickNotes** – your in-game notepad designed to make survival smarter and more organized!

 ---

 ### **Features** 🚀
-- **Toggle On/Off with One Key**
+- **Quick Toggle with 'N' Key**
-   Press **N** (customizable) to quickly show or hide your personal notepad without breaking immersion.
+   Press **N** (customizable)to instantly show or hide your personal notepad.

+- **Smart UI Interaction** 🖱️
+   - Click outside to close the notepad
+   - Draggable window (grab the title bar)
+   - Auto-saves your notes every 30 seconds

-- **Jot Down Important Notes** ✍️
+- **Full Text Editor** ✍️
-   - Write down reminders, base coordinates, crafting recipes, or survival plans.
-   - Perfect for solo and multiplayer sessions!

-- **Expandable & Collapsible UI** 📐
-   - A clean, minimalistic notepad that appears only when you need it.
+   - Write down anything you need to remember
+   - Support for multiple lines using Enter key
-   - Adjustable size for maximum visibility and convenience.
+   - Scroll for longer notes

-- **Customizable Keybinding** ⌨️
-   Want to use another key?
-No problem!
-Set your preferred toggle key in the mod settings.
+   - Word wrap for better readability

+- **Persistent Storage** 💾
+   - Your notes are automatically saved
+   - Notes persist between game sessions
+   - Never lose important information

+- **Clean Design** 🎨
+   - Wooden-themed UI that fits DST's style
+   - Clear, readable text
+   - Unobtrusive when not in use

 ---

-🌟 **Why Use QuickNotes?**
-- Stay organized during boss fights, seasons, or large expeditions.
-- No more juggling external note apps or sticky notes.
-- Enhances gameplay without adding unfair advantages.
+🌟 **Perfect For:**
+- Recording base coordinates
+- Keeping track of resources
+- Planning builds and expeditions
+- Organizing team strategies in multiplayer
+- Making to-do lists for your survival goals

 ---

-🛠️ **Compatibility:**
+🛠️ **Technical Details:**
+- Lightweight implementation
+- Efficient auto-save system
+- Clean memory management
-- Works seamlessly with **Don't Starve Together**.
+- Compatible with Don't Starve Together
-- Compatible with most other UI mods.
+- Works alongside other UI mods

-🧡 **Lightweight & Easy to Use!**
-Install now and give your survival strategy a boost with QuickNotes!
+---

+💡 **Tips:**
+- Drag from the title bar to reposition
+- Click outside or press ESC to close
+- Use Ctrl+S for manual save
+- Notes are saved automatically every 30 seconds

 ---